The Nature of Middle-earth: Contents

 The book is in three parts, with appendices.
 It provides many of the elements that Tolkien described in a letter: "while many [readers] demand maps, others wish for geological indications rather than places; many want Elvish grammars, phonologies, and specimens; some want metrics and prosodies...
 Musicians want tunes, and musical notation; archaeologists want ceramics and metallurgy.
 Botanists want a more accurate description of the mallorn, of elanor, niphredil, alfirin, mallos, and symbelmynë; and historians want more details about the social and political structure of Gondor; general enquirers want information on the Wainriders, the Harad, Dwarvish origins, the Dead Men, the Beornings, and the missing two wizards (out of five)".

-Part One consists of 23 chapters on "Time and Ageing", including the Valian Year and questions of time-scales and whether elvish time is different.
+Part One consists of 23 chapters on "Time and Ageing", including the Valian Year, questions of time-scales, and whether elvish time is different.
 Kane comments that the texts are "confusing" and sometimes "painfully detailed", illustrating Tolkien's remark that he found the "vast game ... only too fatally attractive".

 Part Two contains 17 chapters on "Body, Mind, and Spirit", including issues of beauty, goodness, gender, and sex; which beings may have beards; fate and free will; whether elves reincarnate; what the Valar know and what visible forms they and the Maiar may take; and death.
 The material varies from "the most mundane to the most profound", examples of the latter being the way that the Valar could communicate thought, or that the Elves could create "mind-pictures" in the minds of Men, creating in Tolkien's words "Fantasy with a realism and immediacy beyond the compass of any human mechanism".

 Part Three consists of 22 chapters on "The World, its Lands, and its Inhabitants", including such topics as darkness and light, how Lembas waybread is made, the eating of mushrooms, and Galadriel and Celeborn.
 The appendices cover metaphysical and theological themes, and a glossary of terms in Quenya.
 In "The Primal Impulse" and "The Powers of the Valar", Tolkien discusses the nature of creation in the world, and how every creative ability ultimately comes from Eru.